Defending Your Self Determination

 It takes a lot of self-determination to transplant yourself in a country you are rooted to but the enslavement process disconnected you from.
 So many have underestimated the challenges this kind of move can bring.
 Some have ended up moving back out after not being able to sustain.

-Repatriate to Ghana is here to introduce you to not just repatriates but repatriates who are thriving and making a difference in Ghana.
+Repatriate to Ghana is here to assist repatriates so that you can thrive and make a difference in Ghana.

-Proceeds from this project fund African-centered education projects and make it possible for others like you to take the same steps.
+Proceeds from this project fund Afrikan-centered infrastructure and make it possible for others like you to take the same steps.

 Meet Your Local Facilitators